Skip to main content

 Regulation of AI in Europe

-The European Union is trying to regulate AI through the AI Act, similar to what it did with the GDPR for data protection.
-The main focus is on risk and responsibility.
-However, issues regarding intellectual property rights also arise.
+The European Union is attempting to regulate AI through the AI Act, similar to the GDPR for data protection.
+The primary focus is on risk and liability.
+However, questions regarding intellectual property rights also arise.

 Training Dataset and Copyright